SupaplexOSM/street_parking.py/README.md

 ## Methodology - OSM Street Parking Project

-There is a detailed (report about the methodology of OSM street parking analysis)[https://parkraum.osm-verkehrswende.org/project-prototype-neukoelln/report] in German language as well as a shorter (english blog post)[https://www.openstreetmap.org/user/Supaplex030/diary/396104].
-This is also the base of the (OSM Street Parking Project)[https://parkraum.osm-verkehrswende.org/project-vector-tiles/], which has further automated this methodology and made the interpolation of OSM street parking data more scalable.
+There is a detailed [report about the methodology of OSM street parking analysis](https://parkraum.osm-verkehrswende.org/project-prototype-neukoelln/report) in German language as well as a shorter [english blog post](https://www.openstreetmap.org/user/Supaplex030/diary/396104).
+This is also the base of the [OSM Street Parking Project](https://parkraum.osm-verkehrswende.org/project-vector-tiles/), which has further automated this methodology and made the interpolation of OSM street parking data more scalable.

 ## Example Images